Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Kinematics of lepton-nucleus DIS

 Modern notation calls for using the structure functions $\tilde{F}_i$ rather than $\tilde{W}_i$.
 The mapping between the two sets of dimensionless structure functions is given by

-The purpose of using $\tilde{F}_i$ is to factor out known dependence on $Q^2$ and make more manifest the phenomena of scaling, i.e., that $\tilde{F}_i$ depend only on $x_A$, a dimensionless quantity, up to small, logarithmic {QCD} corrections.
-In the discussion that follows, we focus on $\tilde{F}_1, \tilde{F}_2$, and $\tilde{F}_3$. {However, we include a detailed discussion of $\tilde{F}_4$ and $\tilde{F}_5$ in the Appendix.} The structure functions $\tilde{F}_4$ and $\tilde{F}_5$ enter into differential cross sections, but are suppressed by a factor $\mathcal{O}(\frac{m_\ell^2}{M_A E_\ell})$, where $m_\ell^2$ is the lepton mass squared, $M_A$ is the hadronic mass, and $E_\ell$ is the energy of one of the external leptons~\cite{Kretzer:2003iu}.
+The purpose of using $\tilde{F}_i$ is to factor out known dependence on $Q^2$ and make more manifest the phenomenon of scaling, i.e., that $\tilde{F}_i$ depend only on $x_A$, a dimensionless quantity, up to small logarithmic {QCD} corrections.
+In the discussion that follows, we focus on $\tilde{F}_1, \tilde{F}_2$, and $\tilde{F}_3$.
+However, we include a detailed discussion of $\tilde{F}_4$ and $\tilde{F}_5$ in Appendix~\ref{app:nTMC_derivation}.
+The structure functions $\tilde{F}_4$ and $\tilde{F}_5$ enter into differential cross sections, but are suppressed by a factor $\mathcal{O}(\frac{m_\ell^2}{M_A E_\ell})$, where $m_\ell^2$ is the lepton mass squared, $M_A$ is the mass of the hadronic target, and $E_\ell$ is the energy of one of the external leptons~\cite{Kretzer:2003iu}.
 This suppression is a consequence of contracting the symmetric leptonic tensor $L^{\mu \nu}$ with $q_\mu$ (or $q_\nu$), which subsequently vanishes due to the conservation of weak currents by massless leptons.
 Notably, finite lepton-mass effects could be measured in $\nu_\tau$-DIS, such as at the SHIP, FASER, or SND@LHC detectors at CERN~\cite{Alekhin:2015byh,FASER:2019dxq,SHiP:2020sos,Feng:2022inv}.
-As for $\tilde{F}_6$, which signifies charge-parity violation, the coefficient vanishes when contracted with Eq.~\eqref{eq:lmunu}, hence it does not contribute to the cross-section.
+As for $\tilde{F}_6$, which signifies charge-parity violation, the coefficient vanishes when contracted with Eq.~\eqref{eq:lmunu}.
+Hence, it does not contribute to the cross section.

-\subsubsection{Considerations for Spin 1 and Greater}
+\subsubsection{Considerations for spin-1 and greater}

 Contrary to a nucleon target with spin-1/2, nuclei can have spin-1 or greater.
-The case of a spin-1 nuclear targets in NC DIS with charged leptons has been discussed since the 80s\cite{Hoodbhoy:1988am}.
+The case of a spin-1 nuclear targets in NC DIS with charged leptons has been discussed since the 80s~\cite{Hoodbhoy:1988am}.
 At leading twist, i.e., twist $\tau=2$, the additional effects of scattering on a polarized spin-1 target reside in a single new structure function $\tilde{b}_1(x)$.
 This structure function effectively measures the extent to which a target nucleus deviates from a trivial bound state of protons and neutrons.
 For the deuteron, it is expected that $\tilde{b}_1\approx 0$, but for other nuclei one could have $\tilde{b}_1\sim {\cal O}(\tilde{F}_1)$.